jcejohnson-archive/docker-webmin/README.md

 # tragus/webmin
-tragus/webmin with webmin installed & configured to run in the foreground.
+tragus/webmin with webmin installed & configured

+I use this to provide easy configuration for more complex server images (e.g. -- nfs).
+Be sure that you map any configuration files/directories to permanent storage.

 ## Building the image
 ```